kingfish777/ProppianFunction-vs-Tale_Matrix_Project/README.md

 ##Adventures in Proppian Function-Magic Tale Matrices with Russian Magic Tales from Appendix III of Propp's Morphology of the Fairy Tale

+TO DO:
+  * create function break multi-MOVE tales by new line/MOVE
+  * implement multidimension scaling (mds) / principle component analysis (pca) and the like

 _________________
 KEY for SYMBOLS USED BELOW:
    http://clover.slavic.pitt.edu/sam/propp/praxis/features.html